meisben/girlsIntoCoding-robotbenchmark-activity/index.md

 <div class="container p-3 my-3 bg-info text-white">
 <h2>Poll!</h2>
 <b>Question</b> If you become a robot designer in the future, what kind of robots would you prefer to build?
-How do you think simulation might be useful for this type of robot?
 </div>

 <!--Comment: Start of markdown poll-->